Jeff Blau

-Jeff Blau is an American businessman and chief executive officer of Related Companies.
+Jeff Blau (born 1968) is an American businessman and chief executive officer of Related Companies.

 Early life and education

 Blau was born and raised in Bayside, Queens, spending the first nine years of his life there before later moving to Woodbury, Long Island.

 Starting at an early age, he spent summers working on job sites with his father, a builder and contractor, which sparked his love of real estate and development.

 Blau attended and graduated from the University of Michigan.
 While in school, Blau teamed up with a local contractor to buy single-family homes in Ann Arbor and subdivide them into student apartments.

 Blau signed up for a graduate-level real estate development class during his junior year.
 His professor introduced Blau to Stephen M. Ross when Ross delivered an address at a conference.

 After Blau graduated from Michigan in 1990, Ross offered him a job at Related Companies.
 By that time, the market had crashed, leading Blau to attend the MBA at the Wharton School of the University of Pennsylvania from 1990 to 1992, where he earned a Master in Business Administration in 1992.
 Blau commuted from New York to Philadelphia, taking classes while continuing to work at Related Companies.